Guido Andreozzi: Personal life and background

 Andreozzi started playing tennis at 6 with father at Club Harrods.
-His father, Jorge, is a construction worker and his mother, Nora Potente, is an accountant.
+His father, Jorge, is a construction worker and his mother, Nora, is an accountant.
 He also has one brother named Franco.
 Guido attended school at Colegio Nicolas Avellaneda.
 He stated that his favourite surface is hard, shot is forehand and tournament is US Open.
 Idol growing up was Roger Federer.
 Hobbies include spending time with friends, listening to music, playing football and watching TV shows and movies.
 He is big fan of Boca Juniors football team.
 Currently trains at Club Liceo Naval.
 Fitness trainer is Mariano Gaute.

-Juniors
+Career

+2018-19: First Grand Slam singles win

-As a junior Andreozzi posted a 34-16 singles record and reached a career-high combined ranking of No. 146 in the world.
+As a junior Andreozzi posted a 44-20 singles record and reached a career-high combined ranking of No. 146 in the world on 14 January 2008.

-Career highlights

-2018: First Grand Slam win

 Following wins over Dustin Brown, Corentin Denolly and Mohamed Safwat, he qualified for the main draw of the 2018 French Open.
 There, he defeated American Taylor Fritz in the first round.
 He was defeated in the second round by Fernando Verdasco.

-2023
+2023-25: Major debut & first win, ATP title, Masters semifinal, top 30

-At the Mexican Open he reached the main draw as a qualifier having been selected as an alternate for the qualifying competition.
+At the 2023 Mexican Open he reached the main singles draw as a qualifier having been selected as an alternate for the qualifying competition.

+He made his Grand Slam doubles debut at the 2023 French Open partnering Tomás Martín Etcheverry.

+At the 2024 French Open partnering Rinky Hijikata, he recorded his first doubles Major win.

+He qualified for the singles main draw at the 2024 Croatia Open Umag.
+In doubles, at the same tournament, he lifted his first ATP trophy with Miguel Ángel Reyes-Varela defeating French duo and second time ATP finalists Manuel Guinard and Grégoire Jacq in the final.

+He reached his first Masters 1000 semifinal at the 2025 Rolex Shanghai Masters with new partner Manuel Guinard upsetting second seeds Harri Heliövaara/Henry Patten, but lost to Kevin Krawietz/Tim Puetz.

+Performance timeline

-Singles performance timeline
+Singles

 Current through the 2021 US Open.